|

 Prime colors ≈ the wavelengths where radius is a local maximum.
 The exact Prime Color is a little different. |

-aside the fancy reasoning, what is new or not new about the orthonormal
+reasoning, what is new or not new about the

 |